DataFlares/DataFlares/README.md

 - a browser extension that executes planned instructions in the browser without the user having to take action (JAMES)
 - an algorithm that generates simulated user behavior and converts it into instructions that JAMES can execute (SOPHIE)

 While JAMES is installed in the user's browser, SOPHIE is supposed to run on a server.
 This way, JAMES can always get the latest instructions from SOPHIE and benefit from new developments without the user having to update persistently.
-For detailes specifications for the two components refer to XXXX
+Detailed specifications for the two components will follow.

 #### Roadmap
 We are currently in pre alpha state, in other words we are just getting started. the goal is to have a beta version by mid 2021.